adrjmiranda/e-commerce-website/README.md

-# e-commerce-website
+# E-Commerce Website

-A simple PHP project for an e-commerce
+A simple PHP project for an e-commerce.